AKD92/libdictionary-search-tree/README.md

 Space complexity is O(2n + 1)

 ### Some Notes
-  * An instance of this dictionary implementation is identified by a BST structure, define in bst.h
+  * An instance of this dictionary implementation is identified by a BisTree structure, define in bst.h
   * An instance of tree node in this implementation is identified by a BNode structure, also define in bst.h
-  * After creating an instance of BST, initialize it using bst_init() function, before exit call bst_destroy() function to clear memory resources.
+  * After creating an instance of BisTree, initialize it using bst_init() function, before exit call bst_destroy() function to clear memory resources.
   * All the tree traversal algorithms are implemented, they are: PreOrder, InOrder, PostOrder and LevelOrder.
   * Algorithms for obtaining Depth and Height of a specific BNode are implemented.
   * All the algorithms implemented so far are all Iterative.
 Traditional recursive algorithms are converted to iterative algorithms by using Stack and Queue.